 Red Osier Dogwood Brush Layers, Cornus Sericea is a Beautiful, Red, Deciduous Shrub

 Red Osier Dogwood Brush Layers is a beautiful, red, deciduous scrub.
-This scrub grows medium to large and grows in damp or wet soil.
-It is a fast growing upright shrub that can grow anywhere from 7 to 10 feet high and wide.
+This scrub grows medium to large and grows in damp soil.
+It is a fast-growing upright shrub that can grow anywhere from 7 to 10 feet high and wide.
 Its height can increase to over 24 inches in one year.
-This attractive plant suited in a landscape that will show off it’s dark red or purplish-red stems.
+This attractive plant is suited in a landscape that will show off its dark red or purplish-red stems.
 During the late spring and early summer, the red-osier grows yellowish-white flowers.
 In the late summer, it produces little white berries.
 The leaves of a red-osier are a medium-green color.
 They measure anywhere from 2 to 5 inches and are an oblong to orate shape.
 The red-osier is found attractive to several species of birds (including wild turkey, woodpeckers, and catbird) and butterflies.
 Many birds are attracted to the berries of the red-osier and often use the plant as shelter.
-Other wildlife animals, such as deer, rabbits, and chipmunks, are attacked to its twigs and foliage.
+Other wildlife animals, such as deer, rabbits, and chipmunks, are attacked by its twigs and foliage.

-Even though this plant prefers damp or wet soils, it can also adapt to drier soils.
+Even though this plant prefers wet soils, it can also adapt to drier soils.
 Red Osier Dogwood grows nicely in Hardiness Zones 2-7.
 Although the scrubs are versatile, they do need at least four hours of full and direct sunlight.
-They will grow in the shade, but much slower.
-Also, to keep them in their best shape and to look attractive, they have to be pruned once every year.
-Red Osiers are not only beautiful for landscaping purposes, but their stems are also commonly used for weaving baskets.
+They will grow in the shade but much slower.
+Also, to keep them in their best shape and look attractive, they have to be pruned once every year.
+Red Osiers are beautiful for landscaping purposes, but their stems are also commonly used for weaving baskets.
 Some Indian tribes also used these plants as a way to slow bleeding, cure colds, and as a substitute for tobacco.